vertexproject/synapse/docs/synapse/devguides/power-ups.rst

-Developing Rapid Power-Ups, also known as Storm Packages, allows Synapse power users to extend the capabilities of the Storm query language, provides ways to implement use-case specific commands, embed documentation, and even implement customized visual workflows in the commercial Synapse UI.
+Developing Rapid Power-Ups, also known as Storm Packages, allows Synapse power users to extend the capabilities of the Storm query language, provides ways to implement use-case specific commands, embed documentation, and even implement customized visual workflows in **Optic**, the commercial Synapse UI.

-A Rapid Power-Up consists of a JSON object with various parts whi implemented in Storm and deployed as JSON objects deployed as self-contained
+A Rapid Power-Up consists of a **Storm Package** which is a JSON object which defines everything used to extend the Storm language and provide additional documentation. **Storm Packages** can be loaded directly into your **Cortex**.

+In this guide we will discuss the basics of **Storm Package** development and discuss a few best practices you can use to ensure they are secure, powerful, and easy to use.

 Anatomy of a Storm Package
 ==========================

-A Storm Package consists of a YAML file which defines the various commands, modules, documentation, and workflows embedded within the package.
+A **Storm Package** consists of a YAML file which defines the various commands, modules, documentation, and workflows embedded within the package.

 Minimal Example